Food and Feasting at God's Table of Blessing

 17 For the kingdom of God is not a matter of eating and drinking but of righteousness and peace and joy in the Holy Spirit.

 We live in a different time.
-Here in the United States we have be blessed and accustomed to plenty.
+Here in the United States we have been blessed and accustomed to plenty.
 Food is readily available to most.
 Yet the waste that has been going on is unacceptable.

 “The United States is the global leader in food waste, with Americans discarding nearly 40 million tons of food every year.
 1 That’s 80 billion pounds of food and equates to more than $161 billion 2, approximately 219 pounds 3 of waste per person and 30-40 percent 4 of the US food supply.”
 From RTS.com